 This was one of the last photos we took together.

 I used to live close to the Chinese Theater in Hollywood.
 Melissa insisted on buying one of those cheesy tourist photos for like $30.
 I teased her at the time but I’m so glad she bought this now.
 Life lesson: take more cheesy tourist photos!

 A gigantic thank you to Rapparound PR and the wonderful team at Nashelle for creating this special ring with me, in honor of my sister. <3

 And thanks to all of you for reading and taking all of this in.

-If someone you know has a problem (and statistically speaking, you know MANY who do), please reach out to them today and let them know you are there to help them if/when they decide they want it.
+If someone you know has a problem, please reach out to them today.
+Statistically speaking, you know MANY who do.
+Let them know you are there to help them if/when they decide they want it.

 And you can buy the ring here.
 Please share the link with your friends!